monetha/js-verifiable-data/README.md

 generator.createPassport(address of user creating passport)
 ```

-You will get the transaction info (raw unsigned transaction) in output of the function, sign the transaction using the private key of address given in userAddress and broadcast it on the network.
+You will get the transaction info (raw unsigned transaction) in output of the function, sign the transaction using the private key of address given in factProviderAddress and broadcast it on the network.

 ### Passport list